Vaginal Birth After Cesarean: Your VBAC questions answered

 What risk is associated with VBAC vs. Repeat C-Section?

 The risk of a VBAC is that the site of your previous surgery will open up while the uterus is contracting during labor, called a uterine rupture.
 This occurs during just under 1% of TOLACs when all conditions for safety are met (0.2-1.5%).
-This risk increases to 3.9% in the event of 2 previous cesareans.
+This risk may increase in the event of 2 previous cesareans (0.9-3.7%), and although the data suggests some increased risk, the likelihood of success is comparable to those with 1 previous c-section.4

 Uterine rupture poses serious threat to the laboring person and baby.
 The body perfuses as much as 500mL to the laboring uterus and baby EVERY MINUTE, so excessive blood loss to both bodies can occur quickly.
 Blood transfusion, hysterectomy, and death are all possible complications.
 While maternal death from uterine rupture is rare, is does account for 5% of all pregnancy-related deaths each year.
 Neonatal mortality depends on the speed with which your team is able to execute surgical rescue.
 For people experiencing a uterine rupture, rates are approximately 2.6% in a center with surgical facilities readily available, but increases to 6% when rupture occurs at a site out of the hospital and transport to surgical care after diagnosis is attempted.
 2